About us

 Our History

-The origins of the Blue Cross movement and thus of the international umbrella organisation IBC go back to the 19th century.
+The origins of the Blue Cross movement and thus of the international umbrella organization IBC go back to the 19th century.
 Alcohol problems were widespread in the society of that time.
 This prompted the Swiss pastor Louis-Lucien Rochat to get involved for those affected.
 Together with his colleagues, he tried to alleviate the suffering of alcohol-dependent people.
 His commitment led to the official founding of the Blue Cross on 21 September 1877 in Geneva.

 Blue Cross Founder Pastor Louis-Lucien Rochat